 9. Do I need a guide for the Badimalika Trek?

-While it’s possible to trek independently, it’s highly recommended to hire a local guide.
-A guide can assist with navigation, cultural insights, and provide safety, especially as the trek goes through remote and rugged terrain.
+While it’s possible to trek independently, it’s highly recommended that you hire a local guide.
+A guide can assist with navigation, provide cultural insights, and provide safety, especially as the trek passes through remote and rugged terrain.

 10. How do I get to the starting point of the Badimalika Trek?

-The starting point of the trek is usually from the Bajura district, which can be accessed via flights from Kathmandu to Nepalgunj or Dhangadhi, followed by a jeep ride or local transport to the trailhead.
+The starting point of the trek is usually the Bajura district, which can be accessed via flights from Kathmandu to Nepalgunj or Dhangadhi.
+Then, a jeep ride or local transport will take you to the trailhead.